Quantum-Accelerators/quacc/docs/src/user/advanced/alt_workflows/prefect.md

 ## Job Management

-### Using a Prefect Agent

-So far, we have dispatched calculations immediately upon calling them.
-However, in practice, it is often more useful to have a [Prefect agent](https://docs.prefect.io/concepts/work-pools/#agent-overview) running in the background that will continually poll for work to submit to the task runner.
-This allows you to submit only a subset of workflows at a time, and the agent will automatically submit more jobs as the resources become available.

-To run Prefect workflows with an agent, on the computing environment where you wish to submit jobs, run `prefect agent start -p "quacc-pool"` to start a worker pool named "quacc-pool".
-Then submit your workflows as usual.
-It is best to run the agent on some perpetual resource like a login node or a dedicated workflow node.

 ### Defining a Task Runner

 To modify where tasks are run, set the `task_runner` keyword argument of the corresponding `@flow` decorator.
 The jobs in this scenario would be submitted from a login node.